 We restrict both how frequently a request is made (requests per second rate limit) and how many concurrent requests a caller can make (concurrent rate limit).

 The requests per second rate limit follows a fixed window approach.
 Requests are counted into time buckets, determined by the window size.
 If the number of requests from a caller exceeds the number of allowed requests within a window, then that request will be rejected.
-While there is a default rate limit of 40 requests per second, each endpoint can have their own maximum number of requests and window size.
+Each endpoint has its own maximum number of requests and window size.